-Having a vision with values and beliefs boosts the employees’ morale and improves their performance.
+Having a vision with values and beliefs boosts employee morale and improves performance.
 It helps employees understand expectations and outcomes and follow a path to achieving goals.
 It prevents ambiguity.

 It inspires loyalty, and a compassionate attitude, increases enthusiasm, and challenges employees and teams to reach excellence.

 Honesty and integrity are the foundations of building trust and credibility.
 Leaders can encourage ethical behavior within the company through transparency and open communication.